tmischke999/QA-Academy/Curriculum/Month_1_Foundations/Week 1 - Intro to QA and SDLC/Week_1_Training_1_Intro_to_QA.md

   1. What role does QA play in ensuring software quality?
   2. Why is QA important in the Software Development Life Cycle?
   3. How can effective QA practices benefit users and businesses?
+  4. What role would you like to see yourself in within QA in the future, and what skills do you think you need to get there?

 ### QA Reflection Template Outline
 Students can use the following outline for their reflection: